 The Whirling Dervish Turkey began here and is an Islamic sect of Sufism.
-It’s not a religion as such, more a philosophy and a set of beliefs that emphasize love, peace and the acceptance of spiritual paths.
-Instead of asking what’s a Whirling Dervish, we should more be asking what dervishes believe in and stand for.
+It’s not a religion as such, more a philosophy and a set of beliefs that emphasize love, peace, and the acceptance of spiritual paths.
+Instead of asking what’s a Whirling Dervish, we should more be asking about what dervishes believe in and stand for.
 The dervishes believe in the harmony of coming together as one voice.

 Why do Dervishes Whirl?

 The art of whirling, their dance, is a traditional form of Sufi worship.
 They constantly twirl with one hand pointed upward reaching for the divine, the other hand pointed towards the ground.
 The whirling is one part of their religious ceremony, a way of communicating with the divine and of meditating.
 They aim to reach perfection by abandoning their ego and personal desires, imitating the planets in the solar system around the Sun.